checkpoint

 };

-The start block number is set to 185778 because the contract was deployed at that block.
+The start block number is set to 639485 because our mainnet contract was deployed at that block.
 This will mean Checkpoint starts scanning from that block as opposed to starting at block 0.

 Defining GraphQL entity schemas